MrLawrenceAwe/report-generator-api/README.md

 ## Run the helper client

 `client/stream_report.py` streams status updates to your terminal, saves finished artifacts under `client/generated_reports/`, and can optionally persist the raw NDJSON stream.
+It simply hits the API endpoint you configure (default `http://localhost:8000/generate_report`), so no OpenAI credential is required unless the server you are pointing at expects one in its own environment.
 Override any defaults with CLI flags or feed a full JSON payload via `--payload-file`.

 ### Outline from a topic